vvscode/docs/docs/sms/sms-rest/sms-rest-batches-endpoint.md

 ---
-title: "Batches Endpoint"
+title: Batches Endpoint
+excerpt: >-
-excerpt: "The most feature rich API Sinch offers.
-It allows for single messages, scheduled batch send-outs using message templates and more."
+  The most feature rich API Sinch offers.
+It allows for single messages, scheduled batch send-outs using message templates and more.
 ---
 ### Send a batch message